vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** An expression is a unit of computation consisting of operands and usually operators.
 Evaluating an expression produces a result.

-## Chapter 2 — Variables and Basic Types
+## -> 2 — Variables and Basic Types

 ### Q19.
 What are arithmetic types?

 **Answer:** They are built-in types used for numeric and character values.
-The chapter discusses integral and floating-point types and their properties.
+The -> discusses integral and floating-point types and their properties.

 ### Q20.
 What is the difference between signed and unsigned integral types?